California wildfire victims helped by Salvation Army, Red Cross

 Salvation Army

-The Salvation Army Ventura Corps is accepting food, water and money donations to help those who have been impacted by the wildfires, especially to those who have been evacuated to the Ventura County Fairgrounds.
+The Salvation Army Ventura Corps accepted food, water and money donations to help those who were impacted by the wildfires, especially those who were evacuated to the Ventura County Fairgrounds.

-Since Dec.
-5, the organization has distributed 4,619 meals to evacuees at the fairgrounds and at Nordhoff High School in Ojai, Calif., which is also serving as a temporary evacuation center.
+Up until Dec.
+9, the organization served a combined total of 4,619 meals to evacuees at the fairgrounds and at Nordhoff High School in Ojai, Calif., which also served as a temporary evacuation center.

 The Red Cross